nataliecardot/100-days-of-code/r1-log.md

 ### R1D67

 **Today's Progress:**
 Worked on my memory game project.
 I have it laid out but it's still not functional.

+### R1D68

+**Today's Progress:**
+Worked on my memory game project.
+It now has matching and flipping functionality as well as a timer and game reset option.